 Organic clay shapes strung up on branches make for beautiful art that brings melody and movement to the garden.
 Follow my instructions to make your own elegant wind chime.

-- dried branch or driftwood
+- Dried branch or driftwood

-- clay shapes
+- Clay shapes

-- fishing line
+- Fishing line

-1. Collect clay pendants or pieces, or make your own with a modeling clay that can be baked at home in the oven.
-I made these shapes at a pottery studio, and if you have access to one as well the possibilities are endless.
+Collect clay pendants or pieces, or make your own with a modeling clay that can be baked at home in the oven.
+I made these shapes at a pottery studio, and if you have access to one as well, the possibilities are endless.
 You could also use shells or beach glass for this project.
-Make holes in those by covering the area you want to drill with a piece of masking tape then using a fine bit to drill the hole.
+Make holes in those by covering the area you want to drill with a piece of masking tape, then using a fine bit to drill the hole.
 Be sure to let the drill do the work (read: don’t push too hard) or you could break the shell/glass.

-3. Thread the first of the clay pieces on the fishing line and tie a knot just above it.
+Thread the first of the clay pieces on the fishing line and tie a knot just above it.
 If you are using pieces with larger holes, use beads to hold them in place.
 Tie a knot where you want the bead to sit, thread on the bead and top with the clay shape.
-Continue to thread 3-5 items onto the fishing line – this will be your centre piece.
+Continue to thread 3-5 items onto the fishing line – this will be your center piece.

-5. Add 2 or more clay pieces to the sides by looping them through a length of fishing line and tying them off through the two holes in the top sides of the wood.
+Add 2 or more clay pieces to the sides by looping them through a length of fishing line and tying them off through the two holes in the top sides of the wood.
 Measuring the spacing between the clay pieces is all based on what you are using and preference.
 Lay them out and mark where you want them to fall.
 Spacing should be close enough that they will clink together with a breeze, but not so close that they get tangled up.

 Hang your wind chime on trees with contrasting foliage for a striking look that highlights a feature in the garden.

-I love the look of this peacock blue glazed wind chime with the turning leaves on my Japanese Maple ‘Bloodgood’.
+I love the look of this peacock blue glazed wind chime with the turning leaves on my Japanese Maple ‘Bloodgood.’

 I made a second wind chime with a bamboo glaze that stands out well with the deep green leaves and thick branches of a Rhododendron.